 The Harvard Human Rights Journal was founded in 1988 and has since endeavored to be a site for a broad spectrum of scholarship on international and domestic human rights issues.
 The Journal publishes a range of original scholarly works on human rights issues of contemporary relevance, and in the past has featured pieces on subjects as diverse as refugee asylum law, female prisoner’s rights, rights of child soldiers, oil and the role of the World Bank, detention, rendition, and domestic violence.

 We encourage legal and other academic scholars to submit original works that foster dialogue across disciplines.
 For guidelines on submissions, click here.
-We are currently accepting submissions on a rolling basis for Volume 26, which will be published in January 2013.

 This journal refers all permission requests to Copyright Clearance Center (CCC) for processing.
 To request copyright permission from Copyright Clearance Center, please click on the image below.